Titanic: Cultural legacy

 RMS Titanic Inc., which is authorised to salvage the wreck site, has a permanent Titanic exhibition at the Luxor Las Vegas hotel and casino in Nevada which features a 22-tonne slab of the ship's hull.
 It also runs an exhibition which travels around the world.
 In Nova Scotia, Halifax's Maritime Museum of the Atlantic displays items that were recovered from the sea a few days after the disaster.
 They include pieces of woodwork such as panelling from the ship's First Class Lounge and an original deckchair, as well as objects removed from the victims.
 In 2012 the centenary was marked by plays, radio programmes, parades, exhibitions and special trips to the site of the sinking together with commemorative stamps and coins.
 Royal Mail (whose mail was carried by RMS (Royal Mail Ship) Titanic) issued ten 1st class UK postage stamps, each with the "crown seal", to mark the centenary of the disaster.

-In a frequently commented-on literary coincidence, Morgan Robertson authored a novel called Futility in 1898 about a fictional British passenger liner with the plot bearing a number of similarities to the Titanic disaster.
-In the novel, the ship is SS Titan, a four-stacked liner, the largest in the world and considered unsinkable; like the Titanic, sinks in April after hitting an iceberg and does not have enough lifeboats.
+In a frequently commented-on literary coincidence, in 1898 Morgan Robertson authored a novel called Futility about a fictional British passenger liner.
+The plot bears a number of similarities to the Titanic disaster.
+In the novel, the ship is the SS Titan, a four-stacked liner that is the largest in the world and is considered unsinkable; like the Titanic, it sinks in April after hitting an iceberg and does not have enough lifeboats.

 In Northern Ireland

-It took many decades before the significance of Titanic was promoted in Northern Ireland, where it was built by Harland and Wolff in Belfast.
+It took many decades before the significance of Titanic was promoted in Northern Ireland, where it had been built by Harland and Wolff in Belfast.
 While the rest of the world embraced the glory and tragedy of Titanic, it remained a taboo subject throughout the 20th century in its birth city.
 The sinking brought tremendous grief and was a blow to Belfast's pride.
 Its shipyard was also a place many Catholics regarded as hostile.
 In the latter half of the century, during a 30-year sectarian conflict, Titanic was a reminder of the lack of civil rights that in part contributed towards the Troubles.
 While the fate of Titanic remained a well-known story within local households throughout the 20th century, commercial investment in projects recalling RMS Titanics legacy was modest because of these issues.

 After the Troubles and Good Friday Agreement, the number of overseas tourists visiting Northern Ireland increased.
 It was subsequently identified in the Northern Ireland Tourism Board's Strategic Framework for Action 2004–2007 that the significance of and interest in Titanic globally (partly due to the 1997 film Titanic) was not being fully exploited as a tourist attraction.
 Thus, Titanic Belfast was spearheaded, along with some smaller projects, such as a Titanic memorial.

 In 2012 on the ship's centenary, the Titanic Belfast visitor attraction was opened on the site of the shipyard where Titanic was built.
 It was Northern Ireland's second most visited tourist attraction with almost 700,000 visitors in 2016.